cmlizama/chatty/README.md

 	- allow users to make their own chat room, invite others
 	- different colors for different users' messages to add readability
 	- timestamps

+try using the meteorite "streams" package
+	'mrt add streams'
+	this lets you use the sendChat() method and doesn't require saving/subscribing to MongoDB